 Her other music pursuits include playing music with her husband, Jay Brown, a musician and Hospice music therapist. (https://jaybrownmusic.com/.)
 They pulled together their eclectic backgrounds to create an original sound when they formed the band, Shantavaani in 2010.
 Continuing on as “Aditi and Jay,” they play contemplative music with roots.
 They offer Indian and American folk and spiritual music as well as original music. (https://www.facebook.com/contemplativemusicwithroots/&nbsp)

-Aditi and Jay recently formed a group called "The Appalucians," with Angie Heimann and Cas Sochaki of "The Blushin' Roulettes." www.theappalucians.com.
-The Appalucians play music from the mountains of Western North Carolina, featuring spirited songwriting, tight harmonies, and a lovely layered interplay between dobro, guitars, harp, bass, and banjo.
-The Appalucians first CD, "Bright Hills," will be released in Spring 2018.
+In addition, Aditi and Jay recently formed a group called "The Appalucians," with Angie Heimann and Cas Sochaki of "The Blushin' Roulettes." (https://theappalucians.com/.)The Appalucians play music from the mountains of Western North Carolina, featuring spirited songwriting, tight harmonies, and a lovely layered interplay between dobro, guitars, harp, bass, and banjo.
+The Appalucians first CD, "Bright Hills," was released in Spring 2018.